 Self-discovery is an ambition, as well as a path that is paved with smaller subgoals.

-Overcoming a form of suffering, on the other hand, is an incredible motivator because it is often a difficult journey.
+Overcoming suffering, on the other hand, is an incredible motivator because to do so often requires a difficult journey of self transformation.
 You might need to solicit help from others and spend many years studying, meditating, reflecting, and realizing a future self in order to heal and to be the self you want.

 5. Write in a Gratitude Journal